We’re aware that Christian spiritual practice and worship is new to many folks.

 Much of the year our worship is projected on a screen – which allows us to have our heads up to sing.
 Some seasons of the Church year we use printed text and books instead of the screen.

 Speaking of Church year – there are colours we use during worship to represent what time of year we are (i.e. Lent (purple), Advent (purple or blue), Ordinary Time (green), Pentecost (red), Easter (white)).
 Each of these times brings a different ‘tone’ to worship; sometimes more joyful and upbeat and other times more reflective or contemplative.
 You’ll notice that the table/altar and sometimes the clothes the priest/minster wears has these colours present.

 We gather in a semi-circle with the table / altar in the centre of us.
-The band is part of the circle, as are the children’s ‘creative tables’.
-We are a relatively new and small community – averaging about 25-30 people each Sunday – but are seeking to grow.
+The band is part of the circle.
+We are a relatively new and small community – averaging about 30-40 people each Sunday – but are seeking to grow.
 We’d love if you considered joining our community – no matter where you find yourself in terms of faith and doubt.

 Children are a important part of our community.
-They either stay in with the adults with their own creative activities at tables so that they can grow as part of the community in the space, or else are sent out to the nearby chapel during the sermon so they can learn these ancient stories in their own ay.
+They either stay in with the adults with their own creative activities at the kids table so that they can grow as part of the community in the space, or else are sent out to the nearby Children’s room during the sermon so they can learn these ancient stories in their own way.
 The sound and energy which children bring to our common worship space is welcomed and embraced!